Tasnuva Tisha

 Tasnuva Tisha (born 8 December) is a Bangladeshi actress and model.
-She is known for acting in Opekkha web series and many TV dramas.
+She is known for acting in Opekkha web series and TV dramas.

 Early life

 Tasnuva Tisha was born on 8 December.
 Her father is a businessman and mother is a housewife.
 She studied at Shamsul Haq Khan School and College then enrolled at Eden College and graduated from there.
 Bayazid bin Wahid and Tamanna Tanzia is her siblings.
 She is a resident of Banasree, a residential area in Dhaka.

 Career

 Tasnuva Tisha started her modeling career in 2013.
 She started her acting career with Mostafa Kamal Raj's TV drama Lal Kham Vs Neel Kham.
-In 2020, She worked with Manoj Kumar Pramanik in an advertisement for Banglalink.
+In 2020, She worked with Manoj Pramanik in an advertisement for Banglalink.
 She advertised for Royal Cafe.
-Her music video "Tumi Eto Bhalo Ken" was released on February 18, 2020.
+Her music video "Tumi Eto Bhalo Ken" was released on 18 February 2020.
 She starred with Sumit Sengupta in another music video called 'Pure Love'.

 Her notable TV dramas and telefilms are 'Ekdin Chutti Chahe', 'Off Screen', 'Love Guru Dotcom', 'Dost Dushman', 'Jhalmuri', 'Prem Karte Ichchhuk', 'Love Loss', 'Apeksha', 'A'.
 What a game ',' I want you ',' A little ',' I remember ',' I remember ',' Story of Arup ',' Hi Zvin ',' Go tell the bird ',' To new address ',' Pull of mind ',' Feelings', 'Favorite Communication', 'Avengers and the Great Loser', 'Goodnight', 'Mind in Mind', 'Fairy tale for Cloud Girl', 'You are a star in the sky', 'River of some oblivion', 'You are a stranger' etc.